13 States Make Contact Tracing Data Public. Here's What They're Learning

 "The data that Louisiana is providing on the COVID-19 outbreaks is unique because it breaks the data down pretty granular-ly about the [likely] location of transmission or exposure," says Watson.

-This level of detail can be really valuable for policy makers who are trying to decide on targeted restrictions on gatherings or business, without shutting everything down.
+This level of detail can be really valuable for policymakers who are considering imposing targeted restrictions on gatherings or business, without shutting everything down.
 While some other states put out information about transmission from "community spread" or "social settings," Louisiana is being much more precise about locations.

 It's useful, Watson says, to be able to see that in Louisiana, "gyms, for example, haven't contributed [to outbreaks] nearly as much as bars."
 Beyond driving policy, that kind of information can also help individuals decide where they want to go and how to keep themselves safe.